Skip to content

 8. Networks – Do you want your ads to appear on Google’s network or just Google itself?
 Generally to maximise your budget on Google its best to disable network ads so that all of your budget only goes on Google search.

-AdWords Settings
+Ads Settings

 Yorkshire Map Regions